BingX Stats 2026 — Live Volume, Open Interest & Fees

 How it compares

-PerpFinder's liquidity data shows BingX running materially lower open interest than Binance, Bybit, or OKX across most pairs.
+PerpFinder's depth data shows BingX running materially lower open interest than Binance, Bybit, or OKX across most pairs.
 On BTC and ETH perps, the spread difference at retail sizes (under $50k notional) is small.
 For altcoin perps outside the top 50 by market cap, slippage risk rises quickly on BingX.
-Using 150x leverage on a thin altcoin perp is a combination that amplifies liquidation risk substantially — check the cost comparison tool for current spread estimates before entering any position outside the top 20 assets.
+Using 150x leverage on a thin altcoin perp amplifies wipeout risk — check the cost comparison tool for current spread estimates before entering any position outside the top 20 assets.

 Related Resources